 Serene Acres Riding Center has been operating in Bluemont since 2004.
 They offer summer riding camps along with a Spring Break camp session.
 Group and private riding lessons are geared to age and ability.
 They also have adult riding lessons for new riders and those who have been out of the saddle for awhile.

 Bluemont Fair: Every September, the Bluemont Fair welcomes everyone to a family-friendly celebration of country life.
 Enjoy live entertainment, artisans and crafts, food, games, a Children’s Fair, and more.
 Admission is $10 (9 and under free).
 No pets allowed.

 Easter Egg Hunts: In Spring, Great Country Farms hosts a fun Easter Egg Hunt & Marshmallow Harvest with timed hunts for different age groups.

-Strawberry Jubilee: Late May is strawberry season at Great Country Farms.
-The annual Strawberry Jubilee features seasonal treats, pick-your-own fields, special entertainment, and children’s activities.
+Strawberry Jubilee: Late May is time for strawberry picking in Virginia.
+Great Country Farms annual Strawberry Jubilee features seasonal treats, pick-your-own fields, special entertainment, and children’s activities.